 Last week I read two books on Nagios.
-I found one easy to use and the other difficult.
+I found one easier to use than the other.

-Despite the differences, the books are identical in many ways.
+The differences are mainly in organization, style, and clarity; otherwise the books are identical in many ways.
 Both have chapters on the same topics.
 They cover exactly the same subject matter in the same level of detail, have the same target audiences, were written about the same time, are about the same size, and so on.
-The differences are in organization and writing style.

-Mr. Barth’s book lets me do a breadth-first search of the subject matter, and Mr. Turnbull’s makes me do a depth-first search.
+Barth’s book lets me do a breadth-first search of the subject matter, and Turnbull’s makes me do a depth-first search.
 Breadth-first is a better way to learn a topic like Nagios.

 Pro Nagios 2.0 (James Turnbull)

 James Turnbull’s Pro Nagios 2.0 has valuable information, but it is harder to learn from it for a few reasons: